matloff/omsi/README.md

 directory (sample files are included there).
 The format for specifying the questions is detailed below.

-Within this directory, a subdirectory will be created for each student, using the e-mail address provided by the student.
-In a student's subdirectory there will be an answer file for each question. e.g.
- <b>omsi_answer1.txt</b> or <b>omsi_answer2.java</b>
+During the exam, a subdirectory of __InstructorDirectory__ will be created for each student, using the e-mail address provided by the student.
+In a student's subdirectory there will be an answer file for each question. e.g.  <b>omsi_answer1.txt</b> or <b>omsi_answer2.java</b>

 <h3>
 Starting the server
 </h3>

-At the start of the exam period (not before), start the server from a shell/command line window by issuing the command
+At the start of the exam period (not before), start the server from a terminal window by issuing the command

 <b>python OmsiServer.py [portNumber] [quoted exam name] </b>